Alessandro-Dodon/garch/README.md

 ## Results Example

 Below is an example of the results.
-The image shows Confidence Intervals and Violation Rates for the T-GARCH model.
+The image shows confidence intervals and violation rates for the T-GARCH model.
 For further details and insights, please refer to the report and notebooks.

 ![T-GARCH Results](T-Garch.png)